Aquerr/steam-web-api-client/README.md

         .connectTimeout(Duration.ofSeconds(10))
         .build();

-// Default ObjectMapper does not fail on unknow properties, so let's change it to fail!
+// Default ObjectMapper does not fail on unknown properties, so let's change it to fail!
 ObjectMapper objectMapper = new ObjectMapper()
         .enable(DeserializationFeature.FAIL_ON_UNKNOWN_PROPERTIES);

 String steamApiKey = "123mykey123"; // Your Steam Web Api Key SteamWebApiClient steamWebApiClient = new SteamWebApiClient(null, httpClient, objectMapper);
 ```

 #### Example workshop search